marionstriz/forecast-factory/README.md

 ### Build the Application

-Building the app creates the compiled class files (in `build/classes`), as well as packaging the application and creating a jar file (in `build/libs`).
+Building the app creates the compiled class files (in `build/classes`).

 Tests are also run as a part of the build.